John Fowler 7nhp Steam Road Locomotive

-The John Fowler 7nhp Steam Road Locomotive is a heritage-listed former steam road locomotive with a nominal power of 7 hp and is now exhibited at 9 Amaroo Drive, Wellington, in the Dubbo Regional Council local government area of New South Wales, Australia.
+The John Fowler 7nhp Steam Road Locomotive is a heritage-listed former steam road locomotive with a nominal power of 7 hp and is now exhibited at 9 Amaroo Drive, Wellington, in the Orana region of New South Wales, Australia.
 It was designed and built by John Fowler & Co.
 (Leeds) Ltd in 1912.
 The property is owned by the Dubbo Regional Council and it was added to the New South Wales State Heritage Register on 18 November 2011.

 History

 On 4 February 1911 the Macquarie Shire Council, subsequently Wellington Shire Council and now Dubbo Regional Council, decided to call for tenders for the provision of a road plant.
 At the council meeting of 7 October 1911 Macquarie Shire Council accepted the tender of W. M. Noakes of Sydney for a steam traction road locomotive.
 The purchase of the engine was mentioned in the Council minutes of 4 May 1912.
 It was being constructed in England during 1912 before being shipped to Australia.
 On 1 June the decision was made to pay half the balance, with the other half to be paid in 1913.

 Delivering the locomotive and gravel wagons to Wellington was difficult due to road conditions over the Great Dividing Range and made rail transport the only viable option for transporting such heavy machinery and plant.
 This meant the engine had to be dismantled and reassembled on delivery at Wellington.
 An engineer and a training officer arrived in Wellington on 3 June 1912 to help with the setup and early use of the locomotive.
 It is likely that this included the gravel wagons that arrived with the locomotive.

 The Steam Road Locomotive would go on to play a major role in the early road development of the Wellington Area.
 Its arrival is believed to have been closely followed by a Government grant in November 1912 to be spent on upgrading shire roads from bullock and horse tracks, including: Wellington to Yullundry (A£4,982), Wellington to Orange via Stuart Town (A£2,046), Wellington towards Molong (A£1,100), Yeoval Road (A£1,753) and Arthurville Road (A£1,098).
 The funds for road improvements were welcomed in the Shire, especially for the crossing of the Catumbol Ranges.
 The locomotive is known to have worked on roads associated with these projects including the Arthurville, Yullundry and Finger Post roads to Curra Creek Bridge No 1 and Curra Creek Bridge No 2.
 It worked out of at least three quarry sites – Finger Post, 7 Mile Peg, Arthurville and 10 Mile Peg at Yullundry and possibly others.
 It was noted at the time that the engine and wagons could complete seven round trips from the quarries in one day, proving far cheaper than a contractor with a horse and dray.